 Do you have a project that needs a State or Federal review?
-If you are receiving federal or state funds, permits or licenses, your project WILL need to be reviewed by our staff at the Vermont Division for Historic Preservation (VDHP).
+If your project is on federal or state land, or is receiving federal or state funds, permits or licenses, your project WILL need to be reviewed by our staff at the Vermont Division for Historic Preservation (VDHP).

 The Online Resource Center (ORC) provides online access to all documents related to historic preservation activities since the late 1960s.

 A list of online resources for maps, photographs, architectural plans, and publications related to Vermont’s architectural history.

 The Vermont Barn Census is a statewide inventory of barns and other agricultural buildings that will establish the foundation for further efforts to preserve these important historic resources.

 Burials site have special protections.
 Vermont state law prohibits disturbance of burial sites of any kind, even on private land.
 This includes unmarked burials as well as those marked with memorial stones.

 Rehabilitating an old building may seem daunting at first, but these resources will guide you.